microsoft/AI-Developer-Plugin-for-Eclipse/README.md

 3. Adding the Update Site to your Eclipse installation:
 In Eclipse, choose in the menu bar Help > Install New Software and add the URL file:/<folder_path>/aidttools

 4. Select the plugin AIDTTools.
 Click on Next and allow it to get installed.

-For detailed steps refer document provided in the git folder
-Follow this permalink:Step by Step guide to Install AIDT Tools for Eclipse Plugin.pdf
+For detailed steps refer document provided in the git folder [Step by Step guide to Install AIDT Tools for Eclipse Plugin] https://github.com/MonaDevAI/AI-Developer-Plugin-for-Eclipse/blob/main/Step%20by%20Step%20guide%20to%20Install%20AIDT%20Tools%20for%20Eclipse%20Plugin.pdf

 ## What it offers
 ### Generate Code